ouro-official/contracts/README.md

 Prices may change between the time of query and the time of transaction confirmation, `maxAmountOuro` is to limit the maximum amount of *OURO* willing to burn in `withdraw()` transaction.

-If you want to get back assets at realtime price of the asset, simply set *MAX_UINT256* to `maxAmountOuro`.
+If you want to get back assets at realtime price, simply set *MAX_UINT256* to `maxAmountOuro`.

 Parameters: